7MMA7/ReplicationProject_MSR/README.md

 GITHUB_API_KEY_5=your_key_5
 PHABRICATOR_TOKEN=your_phabricator_token
 ```
+*Note: to Generate the Conduit API Token for calling the issue tracker Phabricator, create an account in [Phabricator](https://phabricator.wikimedia.org/conduit/login/) and look for the **Conduit API tokens** section in the settings.*
 ## Usage

 Every command line instruction should be run from the root directory of the project.
 You can adjust the paths in the commands as needed.